 5.5.6 Budgeting Process and Approvals.
 The planning and approval process for the Society budget for the year following the current year shall be managed by the Finance Committee Chair, with advice from the President, President-Elect, and the Secretary-Treasurer.

-6.1 The Society may enlist the services of a paid Director of Operations to coordinate and administer the business of the Society at the direction of the President and other members of the AdCom.
-The Director of Operations is to (1) provide overall management of Society affairs, (2) provide administrative and executive support to Society Officers, the AdCom, and the Standing Committees, as directed and authorized by the President, (3) maintain, at the direction of the President, Society records, intra- and inter-Society correspondence files, AdCom and other committee minutes, AdCom and other committee rosters, and (4) generally coordinate all of the volunteer efforts within the Society.
-As prescribed elsewhere, the Director of Operations shall be an ex-officio member of the AdCom without vote.
+6.1 The Society may enlist the services of paid staff from one or more third-parties to coordinate and administer the business of the Society with the help of recording secretary and at the direction of the President and other members of the AdCom.
+The staff is to (1) provide overall management of Society operations, (2) provide administrative and executive support to Society Officers, the AdCom, and the Standing Committees, as directed and authorized by the President, (3) maintain, at the direction of the President, Society records, intra- and inter-Society correspondence files, AdCom and other committee minutes, AdCom and other committee rosters, and (4) generally coordinate all of the volunteer efforts within the Society.
+As prescribed elsewhere, the staff shall be ex-officio members of the AdCom without vote.

 7.1 Grievance Initiation.

 7.1.1 Communication of a Grievance.
-In the event that a member of the Society has a grievance against the Society, the AdCom, any of its members or officers, or any committee or member thereof, and said grievance is directly related to the conduct of the delegated business of the Society, the member shall communicate said grievance, in writing, to the President-Elect.
+In the event that a member of the Society has a grievance against the Society, the AdCom, any of its members or officers, or any committee or member thereof, and said grievance is directly related to the conduct of the delegated business of the Society, the member shall communicate said grievance, in writing, to the president-elect.
 In the event that the grievance is against the President-Elect, the grievance shall be communicated to the Secretary-Treasurer.
 The grievance must specify the issue with facts, names, and dates.
-In cases where reported grievances are of a serious nature, the Vice-President shall within two weeks consult with the Managing Director – Technical Activities or their designee.
+In cases where reported grievances are of a serious nature, the president-elect shall within two weeks consult with the Managing Director of the IEEE Technical Activities Board or their designee.